sanjeev2001/Javmos/README.md

 # Javmos
-Javmos is a Java based graphing calculator that allows polynomials, trigonometric, and logarithmic functions.
+Javmos is a Java based graphing calculator that draws polynomials, trigonometric, and logarithmic functions.
 This project was made by Sanjeev Sritharan, [Farhan Faruqui](https://github.com/fofsfofs), and Derek Huang